scala/docs.scala-lang/sips/minutes/_posts/2016-07-15-sip-minutes.md

 revisit the support of async/await in try/catch blocks.
 When that's considered, this SIP should be reopened and and it should see another round of discussion.

-#### Proposal SIP-20: Improved lazy val initialization by Dmitry Petrashko
+#### Proposal SIP-20: Improved lazy val initialization presented
-Sebastien reviews the SIP and asks Dmitry, present in the meeting, to correct him if he's wrong.
+Sébastien reviews the SIP and asks Dmitry, present in the meeting, to correct him if he's wrong.
 He agrees that the SIP is desirable but he's unsure about the benchmarks and which of the proposals is faster.
-Dmitry explains that the benchmarks are in the repo, and that in the best case the initialization doesn’t need synchronization.

-He also recommends the author to include more documentation.
+Dmitry explains that the benchmarks are in the repository.
+Sébastien also points out that there's an implementation missing for scalac, and recommends the author to include more documentation..

-**Outcome**: Dmitry volunteers to provide an implementation in three months.
+**Outcome**: For the next itearation, the reviewer suggests that the SIP should have an updated specification, implementation and benchmarks.
 The Process Lead schedules the next iteration by October 2016.

 #### Proposal SIP-27: Trailing Commas
 Eugene Burmako, who also reviewed this recently submitted SIP, explains what the